wenhanshi/2018fall-cs-master-program-info/README.md

 ## Update in Sept.
 2019

-I'v accepted the return offer from LinkedIn.
+I've accepted the return offer from LinkedIn.
 Feel free to contact by email or [LinkedIn](https://www.linkedin.com/in/wenhans/) profile.

 by [Wenhan](mailto:wenhanshi2018@gmail.com)